-Honors in the Sociology
+Honors in Sociology

 - You must complete nine units of upper-division coursework or 21 overall units in your major before you can be admitted to Honors in the Major.
 You must have completed SOCI 100, SOCI 300, and SOCI 310 in order to qualify for Honors in the Sociology Major. - Your overall GPA must be 3.5 or above for the past two years and 3.5 or above in the major.
 You must also be recommended by a faculty member. - To complete Honors in the Major in Sociology, you must complete two consecutive semesters (six units) of SOCI 499H with a minimum grade of B. You must also maintain a minimum GPA of 3.0 in your senior year. - 4.
-The independent study typically culminates with a public presentation of the results of your Honors project. - While you may begin taking major courses during your freshman year, most students do not apply for Honors in the Major until their junior year.
+The independent study typically culminates with a public presentation of the results of your Honors project.

-See Bachelor's Degree Requirements (https://catalog.csuchico.edu/undergraduate-requirements/bachelors-degree-requirements/) for complete details on general degree requirements.
+See Bachelor's Degree Requirements (https://catalog.csuchico.edu/ undergraduate-requirements/bachelors-degree-requirements/) for complete details on general degree requirements.
 A minimum of 39 units, including those required for the major, must be upper division.